suchialex/CINS3002-HW06/instructions.md

   - special characters
   - no numbers
   If user enters a valid last name, we format the valid last name where the first character is capitalized, and return this formatted valid last name to the calling function.
-  If the user enters an invalid last name, we print Invalid Last Name entered, and ask user to provide last name again.
+  If the user enters an invalid last name, we print `Invalid: Cannot have numbers`, and ask user to provide last name again.
   The whole process is repeated until the user enters a valid last name

 <details>